 1 – Oxybenzone (also known as benzophenone-3)

-As mentioned above, this toxic chemical and allergen was discovered in almost every single American.
+As mentioned above, this toxic chemical and allergen were discovered in almost every single American.
 It’s probably the worst ingredient in conventional sunscreens and the most common one to be avoided.
 It’s essential a form of synthetic estrogen that disrupts your hormones.
 Hawaii also banned this ingredient because it apparently harms coral reefs too.

 2 – Octinoxate